cenit/rapidstring/README.md

 puts(rs_data(&s)); /* long $MUaaaaaaa */
 ```

-If you wish to resize a string without a filler character, you may do so with `rs_resize` which is considerably faster.
+If you wish to resize a string without a filler character, you may do so with `rs_resize` which is considerably faster but it leaves garbage in the place of the new characters.

 ### Capacity
 ```c